Charles W. Socarides

-Charles William Socarides (January 24, 1922 – December 25, 2005) was an American psychiatrist, psychoanalyst, physician, educator and author.
+Charles William Socarides (January 24, 1922 – December 25, 2005) was an American psychiatrist, psychoanalyst, physician, educator, and author.
 He focused much of his career on homosexuality, which he believed could be altered.
 He helped found the National Association for Research & Therapy of Homosexuality (NARTH) in 1992 and worked extensively with the organization until his death.

-Biography
+Early life and education

 Socarides was born in Brockton, Massachusetts.
 In 1935, at the age of 13, after reading a biography of Sigmund Freud, Socarides decided to become a physician and psychoanalyst.
-In 1952, at the age of 30, he graduated from Harvard College and received his certificate in Psychoanalytic Medicine from what is now the Columbia University Center for Psychoanalytic Training and Research.
+He was educated at Harvard University, where he graduated from Harvard College in 1945.
+He then earned his Doctor of Medicine (M.D.) from New York Medical College in 1947 and studied at Columbia University, earning a certificate in psychoanalytic medicine from the Columbia University College of Physicians and Surgeons in 1952.

+Career

 Socarides wrote or co-wrote numerous books and psychoanalytic articles.
 He appeared on news programs such as Dateline NBC, 60 Minutes and Larry King Live to discuss his work.
 He was a president of the National Association for Research & Therapy of Homosexuality (NARTH), which he helped to found in 1992.
 He was on the board of directors of the Margaret S. Mahler Psychiatric Research Foundation.
 He was a member of the International Advisory Committee, the Second Delphi International Psychoanalytic Symposium, held in Delphi, Greece, in 1988, the American Medical Association, the American Psychiatric Association, the Association for Psychoanalytic Medicine and the International Psychoanalytical Association.
 Socarides was a life member of the American Psychoanalytic Association, where he chaired a discussion group, and an affiliate member of the Royal Society of Medicine in London, United Kingdom.
-He has received numerous awards, including that of Distinguished Psychoanalyst, Association of Psychoanalytic Psychologists, British Health Service; the first Sigmund Freud Lectureship Award from the New York Center for Psychoanalytic Training, NYC, and the 1987 Sigmund Freud Award given by the American Society of Psychoanalytic Physicians in recognition of distinguished service to psychiatry and psychoanalytic research.

 Socarides was a practicing psychiatrist and psychoanalyst in New York City from 1954 until his death.
 He treated patients for homosexuality throughout his career.
 He reported that "about a third" of his patients became heterosexual after treatment.
 He taught Psychiatry at Columbia University and the State University of New York Downstate Medical Center, and was Clinical Professor of Psychiatry at the Albert Einstein College of Medicine, New York City, from 1978 to 1996.
 He lectured on his research findings in London at the Anna Freud Centre, the Portman Clinic, the Tavistock Clinic and before the British Psychoanalytical Society.